Author: jrsupermoore

 Accept the Ambition

 NHL Stanley Cup is an ambitious game.
 The game attempted to highlight the viciousness of a sport with rag doll checks and nearly invincible goalies.
-It caught the action from just nhl-stanley-cup-1about any angle on the rink, with a rotating camera following the advancement of the puck.
+It caught the action from just about any angle on the rink, with a rotating camera following the advancement of the puck.
 It tried to represent the talent pools of each team, without properly naming the players.
 I think the game succeeded on most of these fronts.
 But I think for even the weaker points, such as the queasiness felt by those unable to adapt to the incessant rotating, the game deserves laud for its attempt at ambition.

 It’s easy to look back and gawk at the apparent choppiness of an ancestor of 3D; that is until you notice the similarities it holds to household classics from the next generation.
 Stanley Cup feels like Mario 64, Donkey Kong 64 and many other notable games from the N64 library, just without polygons.
 Another similarity is the fact that this game’s universe shifts according to gameplay and not the User’s whim.
 C-buttons wouldn’t be useful here however, because you’re too busy using your right thumb for action: shooting, passing, as well as poke, hip and cross-checking.
 The camera only shifts when there is a change in possession.
 So keep the puck, and you’ll avoid excessive 180-degree turns.
 If one can get over the absence of C-buttons, this game should go over well for fans of the N64.